Friendship YMCA Swim Team

 Practice Frequency: Two (2) 1-hour practices per week

-In the Bronze Level, we see the introduction of more performance-based qualifications that a swimmer must meet or exceed to be assessed at this level.
-Black Advanced swimmers are typically older grade school kids that have achieved legal competency in all strokes and are very competitive in their best events.
+In the Red level, we see the introduction of more performance-based qualifications that a swimmer must meet or exceed to be assessed at this level.
+Red swimmers are typically older grade school kids that have achieved legal competency in all strokes and are very competitive in their best events.
 Our focus remains on technique, with emphasis on establishing strong habits of proper form in all strokes over somewhat longer sets.

 Required Skills: